fenixkz/rl_journey/Lesson-2/theory.md

 2. **Propagation of Errors**

 Imagine that the max operator chose the bogus best action in the next state (its Q values was high because of noise and our inaccuracy in estimation), we use its Q-value to improve our estimate of the current state.
-So, now our estimate for this state is even worse than it was before, and now this wrong estimation will affect other estimations.
+So, now our estimate for this state is even worse than it was before, and now this wrong estimation will affect other estimations like a falling domino.
 Basically, because Q-learning always updates towards the maximum, any overestimated Q-value can propagate through the value function, making the problem worse as learning progresses.

 To decrease effects of these problems, SARSA, in contrast, uses the Q-value of the actual action taken in the next state (following the current policy, often $\epsilon$-greedy), not the maximum.
 Its TD target is:

 $$ \text{TD Target}_{\text{SARSA}} = r + \gamma Q(s', a') $$

 where $a'$ is the action actually chosen in $s'$.
 This makes SARSA more conservative and less prone to overestimation, especially in noisy environments.
-So, SARSA stands for the tuple that we gather: $<s, a, r, s', a'>$
+Name SARSA stands for the tuple that we gather: $<s, a, r, s', a'>$

 So, the pseudo-code is extremely similar to Q-learning with just one modification: